DerSchinken/Minibyte-Engine/.github/pull_request_template.md

-# Pull rquest for Minibyte-Engine
+# Pull request for Minibyte-Engine
 Here please the description of your addition